mamcer/mamcer.github.io/_posts/2018-09-02-i-cleaned-up-my-virtual-basement.md

 From the application perspective I found C++ programs from early 2000 to 'modern' .NET web applications and rest api from 2017.

 Near the end of 2017 I finished a list of the project I wanted to publish in GitHub.
-Initially I expected to have all of them migrated by the end of January 2018, then March, and then.. well it took a little more time but it is done.
-Initially I started to review them, reorganize the code, implement some cleanups and refactors with some ReSharper help, run SonarQube analysis and fix rules, add unit tests to increase coverage, etc. Then realized it will take me almost another ten years to finish so I published them with an original untouched branch and master with some level of reorder, cleanups and refactors (no SonarQube or code coverage improvement for most of them)
+Initially I expected to have all of them migrated by the end of January 2018, then March, and then.. well, it took a little more time but it is done.
+Initially I started to review them, reorganize the code, implement some cleanups and refactors with ReSharper help, run SonarQube analysis and fix rules, add unit tests to increase coverage, etc. Then realized it will take me almost another ten years to finish so I published them with an original untouched branch and master with some level of reorder, cleanups and refactors (no SonarQube or code coverage improvement for most of them)

 ## The Final Result